-Management Report - http://edcnet/risk/ViolenceInTheWorkplaceMgmtReport.html

-C. In the event of an emergency situation that is not contained and/or actively threatens County employees, the County can communicate through several means to provide situational awareness and recommendations to all County employees.
+Management Report - http://edcnet/risk/ViolenceInTheWorkplaceMgmtReport.html awareness and recommendations to all County employees.
 Active Directory Service (ADS) is the County's internal network that each employee becomes a member of upon logging into a County computer.
 A notification tool in ADS is capable of providing instant "pop-up" messages on all County computers that are members of the network.
 Additionally, County-wide notifications can be sent out through an EDC-ALL email address that broadcasts an email to all accounts ending in "@edcgov.us".
 Any County-wide broadcasts must be coordinated through County Information Technologies, and requests will originate from the department head, their designee, or any member of the TAT.